Bhavan24/Bhavan24/README.md

   - 🔭 I’m currently studying BEng(Hons) Software Engineering at Informatics Institute of Technology (IIT)
   - 🌱 I’m currently learning Java & JavaScript & Python & C#
   - 📫 How to reach me: bhavaneetharan@gmail.com
+  - ⭐ Leave a star if you like my Repositories

 ## ⚡ Technologies I Like to learn & Currently learning